lkoepsel/AVR_C/README.md

 Essentially the same as the Arduino blink sketch.
 LED can be set to any Arduino pin (0-13).

 ### chario:
 Simple character I/O test using the UART.
 The USB cable is the only cable required.
+See note in main.c, as program won't work with specific combinations of a board and serial monitor.
+Adafruit Metro 328 and minicom for example.

+### delayTest:
+Demonstrates how to use the delay function.
 ### pinMode:
 Demo file for using pinMode(), provides a short digital waveform on a pin to demonstrate pinMode is working.